MEASER: Malware embedding attacks on open-source LLMs: Discussion on possible defenses

 \section{Discussion on possible defenses}

-In this section, we discuss possible defenses for stego attacks on open-source LLMs and existing defenses for general DNNs.
+In this section, we discuss possible defenses for MEAs on open-source LLMs and analyze why existing defenses tailored for general DNNs fall short against MEASER.

-{\bf Parameter steganalysis.} In our experiments, we try to defend against \texttt{SASER} using the X-LSB steganalysis method \cite{Gilkarov2024-TIFS}.
-However, it cannot detect payloads even in the setting of $n=1$ (sufficient to embed all malware).
-Worse still, extracting features from open-source LLMs with trillions of parameters is inefficient and unaffordable.
-We argue that principal component analysis or Top-K might empower the steganalysis methods.
+{\bf Parameter steganalysis.} In our experiments, we attempted to detect MEASER using the X-LSB steganalysis method \cite{Gilkarov2024-TIFS} designed for general DNNs.
+However, it fails to detect payloads even in the setting of minimal embedding position ($n=1$).
+This failure is attributed to MEASER's spread spectrum modulation and Top-$K$ selection strategy, which diffuse the payload signal across parameters with significant magnitudes and mask the statistical anomalies of malicious behaviors.
+Furthermore, extracting high-dimensional features from open-source LLMs with billions of parameters for steganalysis is computationally prohibitive.
+We argue that future steganalysis methods should focus on specific statistical deviations within the Top-$K$ significant parameters rather than global parameter scans.

 {\bf Parameter reconstruction.} Additionally, we eliminate payloads via the random bit substitution \cite{Dubin2023-Access}, where the least significant bits of all parameters are replaced with random bits.
-Still, the model performance drops sharply when the least significant bits reach 9 in the setting of the {\it general model}.
-In other words, the random bit substitution cannot eliminate all payloads while ensuring model utility, as payloads can be hidden in any position within the last 10 bits.
+Still, effective elimination against MEASER proves detrimental to model utility.
+As indicated in Figure \ref{fig:PAI_general}, the model performance degrades sharply when the modification depth reaches a critical threshold.
+Since MEASER incorporates robust error correction (i.e., LDPC) and spread spectrum modulation, neutralizing the embedded payload requires aggressive perturbations that exceed this tolerance threshold.
+In other words, random bit substitution cannot eliminate the robust payloads of MEASER without rendering the open-source LLMs useless.

-{\bf Trigger detection.} Besides, we leverage two prevailing detection tools, i.e., ModelScan \cite{Modelscan-ProtectAI} and PickleScan \cite{Picklescan}, to detect triggers contained in serialized binary model files.
-However, Zhu {\it et al.} \cite{Zhu2025-SP} and Liu {\it et al.} \cite{Liu2025-arxiv} claimed to successfully circumvent ModelScan and PickleScan, respectively, and our empirical results validate their correctness.
-The failure of these detection tools lies in static analysis, requiring prior knowledge of triggers.
-To fill this gap, one potential approach is to combine the eBPF\footnote{\url{https://protectai.com/blog/why-ebpf-is-secure}.} technique to detect triggers at runtime, which is left to the future.
+{\bf Trigger detection.} Regarding the payload activation phase, we evaluated our constructed triggers ({\bf Algorithm \ref{alg:stealthy_trigger}}) against four prevailing detection tools (as shown in Table tab:results).
+Empirical results demonstrate that our triggers successfully circumvent these detectors.
+The ineffectiveness of these tools stems from their reliance on static analysis and pattern matching of known malicious signatures.
+By decomposing the trigger logic into low-level opcodes and attributes, MEASER avoids explicit signatures.
+To address this gap, future defenses must evolve towards runtime behavior monitoring, such as leveraging eBPF\footnote{\url{https://protectai.com/blog/why-ebpf-is-secure}.} techniques to intercept malicious system calls during the model deserialization and loading process.